-Rule #7: Don’t post a photo with an ex or other members of the opposite sex (even if he or she is cropped out).
+DON’T post photos that show you with an ex or other member of the opposite sex (even if he/she is cropped out)

-Rule #8: Don’t post photos of your pets (unless you’re in them).
+DON’T post photos of your pets (unless you’re in them, too)

-Unless the children are yours and you want people to know you have kids, posting photos with tykes will likely confuse potential dates.
-And if they’re not yours, do you really want to spend time in your profile explaining that the tot actually belongs to your brother, sister, neighbor, best friend, hairdresser, whomever?
-If you like kids or want kids someday, that will be evident in your profile answers or eventually come up in conversation.
+Unless the children are yours and you want people to know that you have kids, posting photos like these will likely confuse potential dates.
+And if they’re not yours, do you really want to spend time in your profile explaining that the two smiling teenagers on either side of you actually belong to your brother, sister, neighbor, best friend, hairdresser, etc.?
+If you like kids or want to date someone with kids of their own, that will be evident in your profile answers or eventually come up in conversation.
 On the photographic level, however, keep it about you.
 “You want someone to get to know you first, without any distractions,” says Burbach.